📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 What’s makes an even more exciting venue is that it’s the designated Brisbane Festival entertainment hub, family-friendly, alcohol-free zone offering plenty of things to do before and after the show, plus it has a sound system playing the official Triple M soundtrack, making it the safest and most atmospheric place for people of all ages to enjoy the magical half day event.

-South Bank is always one of the favourites places
+South Bank is always one of the favourite places to watch the fireworks.

-The new Star Casino only also has fireworks but the front of the building features a lighting display.
+The new Star Casino building features a lighting display and has fireworks!

-Giving revelers a sweeping view of amazing show.
+Giving revellers a sweeping view of an amazing show.

-FA/18F Super Hornet flying past the new The Star building.
+FA/18F Super Hornet flying past the new Star Casino building.

 • View: Skyscrapers and bridges.